(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 and neck with the English language.
 This gives birth to some sort of nonchalant

-attitudes many Indians, though largely from lower and lower-middle classes,
+attitudes many Indians, though mainly from lower and lower-middle classes,

 show because they cannot access the ‘prestigious’ language, which is almost only

-for the privileged ones who could afford the elite schools.
+for the privileged ones who can afford the elite schools.

 that students only speak in English within the school premises.
 In other non-English